-Also known as an ARM, an adjustable rate mortgage may help homebuyers save in interest rates over the life of their loan, but the interest rate will only remain the same for a certain period of time, typically for one year up to just a few years.
+Also known as an ARM, an adjustable-rate mortgage may help homebuyers save on interest rates over the life of their loan.
+However, the interest rate will only remain the same for a certain period of time, typically for one year up to just a few years.

 After the initial term, rate adjustments reflect changes in the index (a benchmark interest rate) the lender uses and the margin (a number of percentage points) added by the lender.

 For some homebuyers, an interest-only mortgage can provide a path to homeownership that other types of mortgages might not.
-During the first five years (some lenders allow up to 10 years), homeowners are only required to pay the interest portion of their monthly payments and put off paying the principal portion until they’re better financially situated.
+During the first five years (some lenders allow up to 10 years), homeowners are only required to pay the interest portion of their monthly payments and put off paying the principal portion until their finances more easily allow for that.

 Guaranteed by the Federal Housing Administration, FHA loans include built-in mortgage insurance, which makes these loans less of a risk to the lender.
-So while it’s not possible to save on monthly insurance payments, homebuyers may still want to consider this type of loan due to the small down payment requirements.
+So while it’s not possible to save on monthly insurance payments, homebuyers may still want to consider this type of loan due to the low down payment requirements.

 Some other alternatives to a piggyback mortgage might include: